Codellion/catcher/README.md

 The library adds a extension method to `IServiceCollection`:

-* `AddInterceptor` - It adds an interceptor class to the implementation of a interface and It allow handle the pre and post execution.
+* `AddInterceptor` - It adds an interceptor class to the implementation of an interface and allows to handle the previous and subsequent execution.

 See **Examples** below for usage examples.